Find Nice Country Walks Near London for a Day Out

 Start & finish: woodland car park

 Getting There: Trains are running to Taplow station (this is 1.3 miles from the start of the walk).
 Trains are not running to Taplow station on Sunday.
 You can also take trains to Burnham (3 miles from the beginning).
 If you are driving, the postcode for your Sat Nav is SL6 0HJ, and there is a car park upon arrival.
 Please keep in mind admission charges may apply.

 Where to take a break: Have lunch at the Orangery Cafe

 Coulsdon South Circular in Surrey

-This walk begins in the suburbs of London and heads through Farthing Downs, Kenley Common, Riddlesdown and Coulsdon Commons (all ancient grazing lands).
-In the spring there are many wild-flowers.
-In the summer months, there are lots of places to stop for a picnic.
+This walk begins in the suburbs of London and heads through Farthing Downs, Kenley Common, Riddlesdown, and Coulsdon Commons (all ancient grazing lands).
+In the spring, there are many wildflowers.
+In the summer months, there are many places to stop for a picnic.
 If you are looking to stop somewhere for lunch, there is The Fox in Coulsdon Commons.

 Best for: A picnic break